Former Utah Congresswoman Mia Love details cancer diagnosis in speech to young Latter-day Saints

 Love rushed home to Utah to have surgery, which removed about 95% of the tumor.
 She knew she would have to follow up with chemotherapy and radiation, but remained hopeful that the tumor was perhaps benign.

-Then, the biopsy results came back - the tumor was not benign.
+Then, the biopsy results came back — the tumor was not benign.
 It was a Grade 4, fast-growing tumor.
+Glioblastoma multiforme (GBM), the same type of brain cancer that took the life of Sens.
+Ted Kennedy, John McCain and Beau Biden.
 Love said she was given 10 to 15 months to live.

 “I would believe the diagnosis,” she said, “but I would not believe the prognosis.”